Who To Hire?

 The “hire for character, you can always teach skill” adage is a useful framework, particularly when hiring someone who will be responsible for critical deliverables like media relations, research or marketing strategies.

-Strong character hangs from the solid framework of a balanced ego, which includes all the positive “self” qualities: self-aware, self-motivated, self-restrained, self-confident.
+Strong character hangs from the solid framework of a balanced ego, which includes all the positive “self” qualities: self-aware, self-motivation, self-restrained, and self-confidence.

 The balance is maintained by a reasonable sense of judgment or perception – an ability to gauge oneself in relation to others in diverse situations.